UTS-eResearch/datacrate/spec/0.3/data_crate_specification_v0.3.md

 supported by search engines, on the assumption that discovery is likely to be maximized if commercial search engines index the content.
-NOTE: As far as we know there is no alternative existing well-maintained linked-data schema for research data with the coverage needed for this project - ie a single standard for expressing all the examples presented in this spec.
+NOTE: As far as we know there is no alternative existing well-maintained linked-data schema for research data with the coverage needed for this project - i.e. a single standard for expressing all the examples presented in this spec.

 Future versions of this specification may be based on other metadata standards;